Or the ghost, depending on how you wish to phrase it.

 And he's supposed to be hosting a fake news comedy show.

-Well, I know it worked for Jon Stewart, but that that's where the writers can come in and pick up some slack and maybe be the case with this guy.
+Well, I know it worked for Jon Stewart, but that's where the writers can come in and pick up some slack and maybe be the case with this guy.

-Uh, listen to what?
+Listen to what?

-Grab grab somebody number two.
+Grab somebody number two.

-This is uh Trevor Noah.
+This is Trevor Noah.

-This is May 13th, sorry, March 13th, so just a couple of weeks ago.
+So just a couple of weeks ago.

-Uh he's doing a stand-up performance in London.
+He's doing a stand-up performance in London.

-Flying into America particularly has been the worst.
+Flying into America, particularly, has been the worst.

-You go through different lines, there's extra checks, you know, especially if you come from what they consider a high-risk Ebola region, uh, which is apparently the whole continent.
+You go through different lines, there's extra checks, you know, especially if you come from what they consider a high-risk Ebola region, which is apparently the whole continent.

-Uh coughing on each other in one big hut.
+They're coughing on each other in one big hut.

-So uh well, they don't know much about Africa as a whole.
+So, well, they don't know much about Africa as a whole.

-Uh most of them don't know much about anything.
+Most of them don't know much about anything.

 This guy's perfect.

-Living all of his material is what liberals would really say about America if they thought they could get away with it.
+All of his material is what liberals would really say about America if they thought they could get away with it.

 This guy's got it all, I think.

-I think he's gonna be huge.
+I think he's going to be huge.

-He may be bigger than Stuart.
+He may be bigger than Stewart.

 Trevor Noah, I said Trevor Howard.